-Learn About Autoclaved Aerated Concrete (AAC)
+All About Autoclaved Aerated Concrete (AAC)

 How Aerated Concrete Is Manufactured

-It is so manageable that can be cut with a saw blade and can be drilled easily.
-Because of its characteristics, the concrete must be tested for compressive strengths, moisture content, bulk density test, and shrinkage test.
+Autoclaved aerated concrete contains air bubbles throughout the material that generate a low-density lightweight material when it is fired in an autoclave oven.
+It is highly workable and can be cut and drilled with conventional woodworking tools, such as band saws and ordinary power drills.
+Because it is lightweight and relatively low-density, the concrete must be tested for compressive strengths, moisture content, bulk density, and shrinkage.
 The concrete can be used on walls, floor, roof panels, blocks, and lintels.

-The Properties of Aerated Concrete
+Properties of Aerated Concrete

 Aerated Concrete Benefits and Applications